top of page

 Deadline for submissions: Sunday, August 10th, 2025.

-The selections will be made by Marianne Keating, Daniella Rose King.
-Third selector to be confirmed shortly.
+The selections will be made by Marianne Keating, Daniella Rose King and Jessica Taylor.

 There is no application form.
 Just send an email to opencruel@rubycruel.com with a single image of the work you wish to have considered OR a single page PDF proposal for a work OR a single link in the case of audio/video works.